jahidulpabelislam/contribution-counters/README.md

     * `userEmailAddresses`: An array of your email addresses which may be associated with a commit (array)
     * `userNames`: An array of your name's which may be associated with a commit (array)

-    If you only want to get repos or commits after a particular date (Also can be used to minimise API requests if you know you haven't contributed to any repo's before this date)
+    If you only want to get repos or commits after a particular date (Also can be used to minimise API requests if you know you haven't contributed to any repos before this date)
-    * `fromDate`: A datetime string used to only return repos and/or commit's after this date  (ISO-8601 Date/timestamp (YYYY-MM-DDTHH:mm:ss.sssZ))
+    * `fromDate`: A datetime string used to only return repos and/or commits after this date (ISO-8601 Date/timestamp (YYYY-MM-DDTHH:mm:ss.sssZ))

 3. Start the counter with the following: